leopoldforkl/wumpus_world/README.md

 # The Wumpus Game

-The Wumpus Game is a web-based grid game where players navigate an agent through a 4x4 matrix, avoiding dangers such as pits and the Wumpus while aiming to collect gold.
-The game is built using Flask for the backend and JavaScript for dynamic user interactions.
+The Wumpus Game is a web-based grid game where players navigate an agent through a customizable grid, avoiding dangers such as pits and the Wumpus while aiming to collect gold.
+The game includes both manual controls and an optional autopilot mode for automated gameplay.

 ---

 ## Features

-- A 4x4 grid representing the game world.
+- **Dynamic Grid Size**: The grid size is configurable (default is 5x5).
-- Dynamic rendering of game objects like Wumpus, gold, pits, breeze, feet, and the agent.
+- **Interactive Gameplay**: Use arrow keys to control the agent or enable autopilot for automated movements.
-- Keyboard controls for moving the agent (arrow keys).
+- **Game Feedback**: Provides real-time updates on game status, including:
-- Interactive feedback based on the agent's position:
+  - **Game Over**: When encountering a Wumpus or falling into a pit.
-  - **Game Over** when encountering a Wumpus or falling into a pit.
+  - **You Win**: Upon finding gold.
-  - **You Win** upon finding gold.
+- **Autopilot Mode**: Lets the system navigate the agent automatically.
-- Restart button to reset the game.
+- **Restart Functionality**: Reset the game to start fresh at any time.

 ---

 ## Technologies Used

-- **Backend:** Flask
+- **Backend**: Flask
-- **Frontend:** HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, JavaScript
-- **Data Handling:** NumPy for matrix operations
+- **Data Handling**: NumPy for matrix operations

 ---